dannyvankooten/change-username/readme.txt

 Change Username does not come with its own settings page.
 You can change the username of any of your users simply by editing that user.

 #### Can users change their own username?

 Not right now.
 Only administrators with the `edit_users` capability can change usernames.

 #### I've activated the plugin but nothing happens.

-Please check if your server runs PHP 5.3, without it the plugin will not do anything.
+Please check if your server is running PHP version 5.3 or later.
+The plugin will not do anything if you're on an older version of PHP.

 == Screenshots ==